antti-saarela/azure-ml-federated-learning/Kind on Azure VM Ubuntu.md

 `kubectl create ns aml-fl-ns`

-## Attach the Arc cluster to the orchestrator ML workspace
+## Attach the Arc cluster to the FL orchestrator AML workspace

 Create a user-assigned identity (UAI) that will later be assigned to the Azure ML attached compute: